NJBLAGA/Coder_Academy_Workbook_T1A1/NathanBlaga_T1A1.md

   - :last_name
 ```

 - **Arrays** are used to contain a list of values called elements.
 They are useful as they can be iterated through and individual elements can be selected within in array at any given moment.
-Elements in an array are represented within brackets [ ] and use commas in between the elements to separate themselves.
+Elements in an array are represented within square brackets and use commas in between the elements to separate themselves.
 Arrays can be assigned to variables.
 Once a variable is called the corresponding array will be returned to the user.

 ```ruby
   - Array_1 = [ 1, 2, 4, 5 ,6, 7]